pearj/infinite-networks-stats/README.md

    - Save it securely - you'll need this for Home Assistant

 5. **Complete MFA Setup**
-   - Now scan the QR code with your authenticator app
    - Enter the 6-digit verification code
-   - Save backup codes

 6. **Use Secondary Account in Home Assistant**
    - Configure Home Assistant with the secondary account credentials